monte-language/typhon/README.rst

 You will need Nix, either by dint of being on NixOS or by installing single-user Nix.

-Once you have Nix, you can build a complete toolchain by building the ``monte`` target::
+Once you have Nix, you can build a basic toolchain by building the ``monte`` target::

     $ nix-build -A monte